-The 4 Stages of Mustache Growth Cycle: Timeline and Explanation
+The 4 Stages of the Mustache Growth Cycle

-A mustache is a personal statement that instantly presents your unique style to the wide world with near-unlimited options for stylization.
-To avoid panic or any confusion, it’s important to have a clear understanding of the mustache growth stages.
+A mustache is a personal statement that instantly presents your unique style to the world, with near-unlimited options for stylization.
+To avoid panic or confusion, it’s important to have a clear understanding of the mustache growth stages.

 So whether you’re a first-time mustache grower or a seasoned pro looking to optimize your growth, read on to learn more about the stages of mustache growth and how long each one typically lasts.